CONFIRMED: Thondimuthalum Driksakshiyum To Release This Week!

 Interestingly, Thondimuthalum Driksakshiyum will have a solo release, this Friday.
 Tiyaan, which was expected to hit the theatres on June 29, 2017 has been postponed by a week and the film will now make it to the theatres on July 07, 2017.

 Other Eid releases, Avarude Raavukal, Oru Cinemakkaran, Viswasapoovam Mansoor and Role Models have already hit the theatres.
-With Thondimuthalum Driksakshiyum joining the race at the box office, we definitelt can expect a fierce contest between the Eid releases, in this week.
+With Thondimuthalum Driksakshiyum joining the race at the box office, we can definitely expect a fierce contest between the Eid releases, in this week.